Charmi067/charu.demo/README.md

 =>add = git add <--file name>   or to add All the file : git add .
 =>commit = git commit -m "message" \\ -m means commit ka message

+to display the changes to the GITHUB : PUSH Command =to upload local repo content to remote repo